Kianimal/BGS_Compass/README.md

 Associates the usage of the compass/map (configurable on and off for each) with an item.

 If the player has the compass item, they can see their compass (compass visibility and type is configurable).
+The player can also select their own compass type in the game menu but this will still require the compass item (configurable on/off).

 If the player has the map item, they can use the map.